 Lets' say that you've got a 100MB allowance, and you watch a YouTube video that's 5.5MB in size on your smartphone.
 If your carrier counts data in an absolute sense, then you'd have (100-5.5=94.5MB) of data left on your plan to use for the rest of the month.
 Some telcos do indeed count data per KB of usage, and so that's all you end up using.

-However, others count data in different ways.
+However, others have previously counted data in different ways.
 It wasn't that long ago that some providers counted in 10MB segments.
 For a 5.5MB file, that would mean you'd be charged 10MB for the access period for that single file, despite only using just over half that actual amount.